-- wrong drugs provided i.e. the drugs or medication prescribed by the doctor were not the same as the ones provided by the pharmacist.
+- Wrong drugs provided i.e. the drugs or medication prescribed by the doctor were not the same as the ones provided by the pharmacist.

-- drugs are contaminated or
+- Drugs are contaminated or

-- wrong dosages are given
+- Wrong dosages were given

-- wrong prescription was given originally by the doctor – doctor negligence not the pharmacy
+- Wrong prescription was given originally by the doctor – doctor negligence not the pharmacy

-- not giving warnings about potentially unsafe drug combinations
+- Not giving warnings about potentially unsafe drug combinations

-- not taking into account allergic reactions.
+- Not taking into account allergic reactions.

 Making a claim against a pharmacy

 No claim against a pharmacy will succeed unless it can be proved that negligence has occurred and that the negligence caused an injury or illness.
 It may have been that the pharmacy employed a technician or pharmacy assistant with insufficient training or did not thoroughly check the person’s prior experience or qualifications to do the job.
 Another possibility is that the pharmacy management did not ensure that staff were supervised sufficiently.
 There are other reasons for pharmacy errors.
 Often, the error that caused the injury or illness has to be carefully traced by an expert provided by a knowledgeable attorney.